 I'd choose a big sleeve over a £490 Dior feminist slogan t-shirt any day.
 The independent women of this world aren't flouncing around in a new generation of cringe worthy tops, but are dressing for themselves, in bolder sleeves than ever.

 The blouse in particular has found itself resurrected yet again, in full 80s galore, and I’m all for it.
 Reworked over the years, yet not always fully appreciated until now.
 The ‘peasant’ blouse, in a bohemian, off the shoulder form, was known well to me throughout my teenage years.
 Having grown out of these and, thank god, the crop tops I owned in abundance, I now find myself looking for something looser, not from American Apparel, and preferably not 100% viscose.
-In the statement blouse, the choices are endless; silk or cotton, floral or animal print, and even gold lurex at Saint Laurent, reminiscent of Stephen Shore photos from nights at Studio 54.
+In the statement blouse, the choices are endless; silk or cotton, floral or animal print, and even gold lurex at Saint Laurent, reminiscent of Stephen Shore photographs from nights at Studio 54.
 Your top half does all the work for you.
 Maximalist dressing was never so alluring, or so easy.